DamsaraJayanath/real-time-vehicle-counter/README.md

 A virtual counting line is placed in the video.

-When a tracked vehicle's center point crosses this line, the system increases the vehicle count.
+When the center point of a tracked vehicle crosses this line, the vehicle ID is added to the count list.

+This prevents the same vehicle from being counted multiple times.

 ---